jvanasco/pyramid_sqlassist/README.md

 ## `.tools`

-* this namepace is currently unused ; it houses some in-progress code for supporting table reflection
+* this namepace is currently unused;
+  it houses some in-progress code for supporting table reflection

 # debugtoolbar support

-simply add `pyramid_sqlassist.debugtoolbar` to `debugtoolbar.includes` for your application.
+Simply add `pyramid_sqlassist.debugtoolbar` to `debugtoolbar.includes`
+for your application.

 For example, this is a line from a `.ini` file